Jack Plagge, Manager

 Effective September 1, 2010, application processing of clinical laboratory licenses (non-waived testing) under the same ownership/control as the birth center will be the responsibility of the Agency's Hospital & Outpatient Services Unit.
 Unless expiring sooner, clinical laboratory renewal applications will be due when the next birth center renewal application is due and all applications will be reviewed concurrently.

 This includes new facilities and reactivation of an expired license.
 At least 60 days before the effective date, an applicant must submit a licensure application, fees and supporting documents.
 When all required information is received and acceptable, licensure and life safety surveys will be scheduled.
 A license will be issued when documentation of successful licensure and life safety surveys are complete and filed.
-Please note a valid license is required before services can be provided.
+Note: A valid license is required before services can be provided.

-To renew a current state license, the licensure application, renewal fee and supporting documents must be submitted to the Agency 120 to 60 days prior to the expiration date.
-A late fee of $50 per day, up to $500 will be assessed for any application not received 60 days prior to expiration.
+The licensure application, renewal fee and supporting documents must be submitted to the Agency 120 to 60 days prior to the expiration date.
+A late fee of $50 per day, up to 50% of the licensure fee or $500 (whichever is less) will be assessed for any application not received 60 days prior to expiration.
 A renewal application will not be accepted if the license is expired.
 An initial license application must be filed if the license has expired.
+Renew Online – Providers can now renew their licenses through the Agency’s Online Licensing application.

 Chapter 408.803, Florida Statutes defines "Change of ownership" as: an event in which 51 percent or more of the ownership, shares, membership, or controlling interest of a licensee is in any manner transferred or otherwise assigned.
 This does not apply to a licensee that is publicly traded on a recognized stock exchange.
 Also, a change solely in the management company or board of directors is not a change of ownership.

-The licensure application, fee and supporting documents must be submitted at least 60 days prior to the date of acquisition of the birth center.
-Before the application can be approved, a bill of sale or other closing document signed by the buyer and the seller and showing the effective date of the transfer must be received by the Agency.
+The licensure application, fee and supporting documents (see application checklist) must be submitted at least 60 days prior to the change of ownership.
+Before the application can be approved, any outstanding fees owed the State (owed by either party) must be paid and a bill of sale or other closing document signed by the buyer and the seller and showing the effective date of the transfer must be received by the Agency.

-A change of physical address requires submission of a Birth Center Licensure Application.
-Other documents that may be required include the Annual Background Screening Affidavit and documentation verifying the applicant’s right to occupy the premises at the new address (i.e. warrant or quit claim deed; lease or rental agreement).
+A change of physical address requires submission of an AHCA Form 3130-3001.
+Other documents that may be required include AHCA Form 3100-0008 and documentation verifying the applicant’s right to occupy the premises at the new address (i.e. warranty or quit claim deed; lease or rental agreement.)

 A licensee must inform the agency not less than 30 days prior to the discontinuance of operation and comply with the requirements listed in Chapter 408.810(4), Florida Statutes.